‘Don’t go into the water’ warns vibrio victim’s daughter

 - Anyone with a compromised immune system.

-Preventative steps for those at-risk people and for anyone with open wounds include:
+Preventative steps for at-risk individuals including those with open wounds are:

 - Avoid hot tubs.